 • The algorithm can test from picturesque data for visual acuity, color deficiency, contrast sensitivity, nearsightedness,

-and farsightedness, blurry vision caused from digital eye strain and daily caffeine use.
+and farsightedness, blurry vision caused from digital eye strain.

 • The algorithm can be used to highlight and identify and interpret any unknown color from known colors for a